peytonlundquist/BlueChain/README.md

     ./startNetwork.sh

-  4. Launch the client associated with the use case defined in the config file
+  5. Launch the client associated with the use case defined in the config file

-   - For the Defi use case for example, run
+  - To launch the client, run the following command

-    ./startDefiWallet.sh
+        ./startClient.sh

+  - Some use cases will have special clients.
+  - The health care use case has a special patient client where the patient can access all of their important information.
+  Launch the shell script below to access the patient client.

+        ./startPatientClient.sh

 ### Running a cross-host Network
   For steps 1 and 2, please refer to the 'Running a Local Netork' section's steps 1 and 2